Background

 And he has no access to these memories, which forces him later on in life to confabulate.

 The child attempts to hide the memory gaps, the lost time.
-The child does this by confabulating, inventing narratives, inventing, coming up conjuring stories that are plausible, probable, likely, and then affording these stories and narratives with truth value, insisting that the confabulation is true.
+The child does this by confabulating, inventing narratives, inventing, coming up, conjuring stories that are plausible, probable, likely, and then affording these stories and narratives with truth value, insisting that the confabulation is true.
 Although technically, of course, it's a lie.

 The third impact, the third outcome of abusive, traumatic childhoods is impaired reality testing.

-If you are not able to process space, if you are not able to use language properly, if language is associated with negative emotions, if space is associated with fear and the need to hide, and therefore the need to renounce reality, if you have impaired reality testing, if you can't form memories, and so on and so forth, if you leave a lie, you have a false self, you confabulate, then of course you can't have a grasp on reality.
+If you are not able to process space, if you are not able to use language properly, if language is associated with negative emotions, if space is associated with fear and the need to hide, and therefore the need to renounce reality, if you have impaired reality testing, if you can't form memories, and so on and so forth, if you live a lie, you have a false self, you confabulate, then of course you can't have a grasp on reality.
 You have impaired reality testing.

 And then depending on the path of etiology, depending on the path that you take as a child, you begin to use other people for reality testing and the processing of reality.
 Other people become the gauges of reality.
+And this is known as external, this part of external regulation.

 Next, another outcome of the devastation wrought on the child by abuse and trauma is grandiose magical thinking.

 The child develops magical defenses against an environment which is perceived as arbitrary, cruel, capricious, threatening, terrifying, and so on and so forth.
-Magic and primitive religions were the reactions of humanity to similar environments when we didn't have science.

 So the child becomes a magician.
 He adopts magic as a defense, magical thinking.
 And magical thinking survives into adulthood.

 Referential ideation, the belief of everyone is talking about you, everyone is mocking you.
 That's magical thinking.
 Paranoia is magical thinking.
 You are at the center of malign, malicious, malevolent conspiracies against you.
-So you're important, you are you are grandiose, but at the same time, this is magical thinking.
+So you're important, you are grandiose, but at the same time, this is magical thinking.

 Megalomania, the belief that everything that's happening is happening because of you and that you have the capacity to induce change in the external environment just by thinking about something, just by imagining something and of course, just by wishing something very hard.

-Now, Megalomania, megalomaniacal magical thinking is at the heart of many of modern, the modern day phenomena of business coaching, dating coaching and so on and so forth.
+Now, megalomaniacal magical thinking is at the heart of many of modern, the modern day phenomena of business coaching, dating coaching and so on and so forth.
 These coaches tell you all you have to do is really wish, all you have to do is really think about it and you will attract to you the universe.
 The universe will adopt itself to you and you will manifest your wishes and expectations and dreams and hopes out there.
 Things are going to happen.
 People are going to be attracted to you and you know, everything will rearrange itself to suit your needs, to cater to them.

 This is of course magical thinking.

-And finally, this erotomanic delusions, erotomanic delusions is to believe that other people are in love with you, attracted to you, even if they are not self, even if you're not aware of this, they are in love with you, they are attracted to you.
+And finally, there's erotomanic delusions, erotomanic delusions is to believe that other people are in love with you, attracted to you, even if they are not self, even if you're not aware of this, they are in love with you, they are attracted to you.

-And so the magical thinking in this case is that everything the other person does is a form of signaling and that actually the other person unconsciously sometimes is just attempting to get close to you because you are the center of love, you are Eros, Rayfied.
+And so the magical thinking in this case is that everything the other person does is a form of signaling and that actually the other person unconsciously sometimes is just attempting to get close to you because you are the center of love, you are Eros Rayfied.

 So this is grandiose magical thinking, another outcome.